iambst/CYBR8420_Titans_SA_Project/Project_Proposal.md

 # Contribution

 Nextcloud doesn't require a CLA (Contributor License Agreement).
 To modify an existing file, the existing license header has to be placed as it is and a copyright notice needs to be added.
-A Developer Certificate of Origin (DCO) is used as an additional safeguard to sign the commits contributors make.
+A Developer Certificate of Origin (DCO) is used as an additional safeguard measure to sign the commits contributors make.

 # Repository Activity
 ```